apeskinian/p5_treasures_untold/README.md

 ### GitHub Projects

 [GitHub Projects](https://github.com/users/apeskinian/projects/8) served as an Agile tool for this project.
-Through it, EPICs, User Stories, issues/bugs, and Milestone tasks were planned, then subsequently tracked on a regular basis using the Kanban project board.
+Through it, User Stories, issues/bugs, and Milestone tasks were planned, then subsequently tracked on a regular basis using the Kanban project board.

 ![Agile Tracker](documentation/agile/agile_tracker.png "Project Tracker")